alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - 4.2 **Be welcoming**: we strive to build a welcoming and supportive team.
-  As community facilitators, we also strive to apply this value in creating Communities of Practice that welcome and support members of all backgrounds and identities, while uphholding our commitment and diversity statement (see 2.).
+  As community facilitators, we also strive to apply this value in creating Communities of Practice that welcome and support members of all backgrounds and identities, while upholding our commitment and diversity statement (see 2.).

 - 4.3 **Be considerate**: Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and